-The Center-Based program uses the research-based Creative Curriculum and Teaching Strategies GOLD developmental assessment tools to support quality education and ensure that programming meets the needs of all children in the program.
-Each Head Start classroom has two teaching staff, with two staff who float between the classrooms, and each Early Head Start classroom has two teaching staff, with one staff who floats between the classrooms; these teaching professionals are overseen by a Site Director and an Education Coordinator.
+The Center-Based program uses the research-based Creative Curriculum, which supports young children in learning and developing effectively through play.
+The program further uses the Teaching Strategies GOLD developmental assessment tools to support quality education and ensure that programming meets the needs of all children in the program.
+Each Head Start classroom has two teaching staff, with two staff who float between the classrooms, and each Early

+Head Start classroom has two teaching staff, with one staff who floats between the classrooms; these teaching professionals are overseen by a Site Director and an Education Coordinator.